LouieOHagan/CI-Milestone1-Project/README.md

 ##### Site Wide

 The site is made up of 4 pages, "Home", "Walk With Us", "Our Favourites" and "Contact Us".
-All pages have 3 main components in common, a Navigation bar, hero image and footer.
+All pages have 3 main components in common, a Navigation bar, hero image and footer and all share the same basic structure in terms of the layout of sections (except the contact us page).

+The pages start with text information, the second section is the main section of the page which contains the content most relevant to the page and the bottom section is some type of redirection so that the user doesnt get to the bottom of the page and feel isoltated and just close the tab.
+The users are always offered somewhere new to go whether its to an external platform of the organisation eg Facebook page or to another page on the site.

 - **The Navigation Bar**
     - The navigation bar is fully responsive and is aesthetically pleasing on all platforms.